aikaterna/aikaterna-cogs/README.md

 dungeon - New users with new accounts will be shuffled off to a locked channel on-join to help mitigate raiders.
 Please see the dungeon_readme.md file on this repo for more information.

-joinleave - Alerts a set channel when an account under a certain age of days joins a server and leaves within the set time... any server the bot can see.
-This is a global cog with owner only commands.
-I wrote this for myself so I won't be adding user requests for the most part, and will be using it to combat the recent user scrapers found joining and leaving servers quickly.

 inspirobot - Fetch "inspirational" messages from inspirobot.me with [p]inspireme.

 nolinks - A very blunt hammer to remove anything that looks like a link.
 Roles can be whitelisted and it can watch multiple channels.